 - Go to File—Page Setup.
 Set the desired size (5.5 x 8.5) formatted for any printer.
 Make sure everything in Word is perfect.
 Check all styles to be sure everything is centred correctly.
 Check paragraph format—watch for first line indents that need to be removed that will affect the centring).

 - Go to top screen menu: Format—Document.
 Check all margins and “apply to whole document”— If just “this section” is ticked, it won’t work.
 (This was the clincher!)
 And you have to do this every time because it defaults.
 Even making this demo pdf of my first chapter, I found errors and had to resize the doc.

 - Go to File—Print and in the bottom left click on “pdf” and choose “save to pdf”

-This should save the document in the book size you are expecting and look exactly like the interior of your book.
-Here’s the saved PDF of the front pages and first chapter of To Sleep with Stones so you can see what I mean about fonts and text and white space.
+This should save the document in the book size you require and look exactly like the interior of your book.

 Good luck on your Indie publishing journey.
 If you get stuck or have any questions, contact me or leave a comment and I’ll try to help you as best I can.